Skip to content

 # then run /login inside pi, or export your provider API key

 The repo only manages stable config files and shared skill infrastructure.
+Codex project trust, marketplaces, plugin state, and the app-generated node_repl stanza remain in the live config and survive every sync.
 Auth, sessions, Pi package state, and other mutable runtime state stay in the tools' native user locations.
-Any old ~/.codex-profiles or ~/.claude-profiles directories are no longer used by this repo.

-During setup, installers/mcp-env.sh prompts for CONTEXT7_API_KEY, EXA_API_KEY, UIDOTSH_TOKEN, and NEURALWATT_API_KEY and writes them to ~/.zshrc.local.
+During setup, installers/mcp-env.sh prompts for CONTEXT7_API_KEY, EXA_API_KEY, and UIDOTSH_TOKEN and writes them to mode-600 ~/.zshrc.local.
+Secrets are not copied into launchctl; GUI clients use ~/.agents/scoped-env-run.sh with explicit per-process allowlists.

 Shared Skills